- Doctor: Drs. Liz Hamblin & Jas Dhillon

 A chaperone is present as a safeguard for all parties (patient and practitioners) and is a witness to continuing consent of the procedure.

 This organisation is committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times and the safety of everyone is of paramount importance.
 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.
 This chaperone may be a family member or friend.
 On occasions a patient may prefer a formal chaperone to be present, i.e. a trained member of staff.
 Wherever possible the patient should make this request at the time of booking appointment so that arrangements can be made and that the appointment is not delayed in any way.
 Where this is not possible we will endeavour to provide a formal chaperone at the time of request.
 However occasionally it may be necessary to reschedule the appointment.
 The healthcare professional may also require a chaperone to be present for certain consultations in accordance with our chaperone policy.
-A copy of our Chaperone Policy is provided below.
-If you have any questions or comments regarding this please contact our practice manager, Chris Rushton.
+The Chaperone Policy is detailed on this page.

 - It is good practice to offer all patients a chaperone for any consultation, examination or procedure where the patient feels one is required.